Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 Set your hours and pay by starting your own pest control business

 By starting your own pest control business, you’ll have the highest earning potential.
-But you’ll also benefit in other ways, like being able to choose your own hours and being in control of how many jobs you win each year.
+But you’ll also benefit in other ways, such as being able to choose your own hours.

 Sound tempting?
 Then make sure to sign up to our ‘Become the Boss’ series.